-This document will discuss methods of auditing and monitoring of AWS Lambda functions—a key component of serverless architectures in AWS — and how Cisco® Stealthwatch Cloud puts these methods into practice.
+This document will discuss methods of auditing and monitoring of AWS Lambda functions—a key component of serverless architectures in AWS — and how Cisco® Secure Cloud Analytics (formerly Stealthwatch Cloud) puts these methods into practice.

 ● Access to the function: Who or what can modify or invoke a function?

 ● Access from the function: What can the function access when it is running?